uqbar-project/njsx/README.md

 ## Working with older versions

 If you are working with an older release this documentation might not be of any use to you.
 We follow the [semantic versioning standard](https://semver.org/) so any difference on the Major version will probably imply some incompatibilities.
 Please refer to [your version's branch](https://github.com/uqbar-project/njsx/releases) README file.

-## Changelog

-### v3.0.1
-- Full Typescript support!
-Exporting type definitions.
-- Removed Rule mechanics in favor of simpler configuration.
-- Argument transformations.
-- Full SVG elements support.

-### v2.1.5
-- Support for React-Native styles as builder arguments.
-- React-Native components will not be evaluated until used.

-### v.2.0.0
-- Builders can now be refined by attribute access (ES6+).
-- Rules are now defined with objects instead of arrays.

-### v1.0.1
-- React and React-Native builders.
-- Configurable rules for handling builder arguments.

 ## Contributions